Stays in Swiss hotels sink as strong franc bites

 ZURICH The number of European guests spending the night in a Swiss hotel dropped 7.3 percent last year, with Germans leading the slide at 10 percent, as the strong Swiss franc lessened the appeal of an Alpine holiday.

-Hoteliers and restaurateurs are among those suffering most due to the unfavourable exchange rate, and the bleak state of the euro zone economy has discouraged people from taking expensive holidays.
+Hoteliers and restaurateurs are among those suffering most due to the unfavorable exchange rate, and the bleak state of the euro zone economy has discouraged people from taking expensive holidays.

 Despite the Swiss National Bank's cap of 1.20 per euro, put in place on September 6, the safe-haven franc is still nearly 30 percent stronger than it was before the financial crisis erupted in 2008.